waveletdeboshir/speechaugs/README.md

 ## Colored Noise
 Color of noise depends on the spectral density of the noise.
 You can go to <a href="https://en.wikipedia.org/wiki/Colors_of_noise">wiki page</a> for more information.

-This class is written using <a href="https://github.com/felixpatzelt/colorednoise">colorednoise package</a>.
+This class is implemented using <a href="https://github.com/felixpatzelt/colorednoise">colorednoise package</a>.
 The color of noise is randomly choosen.

 **White Noise**
 <p>